 Voting for Sustainability

 is our annual ranking of major investors based upon their disclosed proxy voting records.
-Stay tuned for our global ranking, launching on November 27th, covering more than 140 investors.
+Our 2024 global ranking covers 140 asset managers and pension funds.

 What is the "Voting for Sustainability" ranking?